 Welcome to adulthood.
 The land of paying bills, never having enough money to do so, desperately trying to get eight hours of sleep, but also constantly having to get stuff done.
-And as a procrastinator, you’re not loving this transition.
-Yes, procrastinating might have worked in college (overnighters were your jam), but it doesn’t quite have the same effect now.
-In fact, it’s finally time to learn how to stop procrastinating – or else you’re worried you might drown in your own anxious adult head!
+And as a procrastinator, you’ve never been grateful for these responsibilities.
+Yes, procrastinating might have worked in college (overnighters were your jam), but it doesn’t quite have the same effect now…all these years later.
+In fact, you’ve been procrastinating on learning how to stop procrastinating!

 One of the biggest reasons you have become Queen of Putting Things Off is because you shut down when you are faced with an extremely overwhelming task.
 It’s way too much to face all at once.
 So what do you do?